brianhouse/open_circuits/guide/micropython.md

 Note that whenever the ESP32 turns on it will automatically run the code in `main.py`.
 However, if you disconnect the ESP32 from Thonny while it's not running, you'll need to either unplug and plug it in again or reset it to make the code start.
 And in some cases, you may just want your code to restart manually.

-In these cases, press on the small button on the ES32 Feather board to reset.
+In these cases, press the small button on the ES32 Feather board to reset.